Explicit coverings of families of elliptic surfaces by squares of curves: Scope of the construction

 \section{Scope of the construction}

-We have just shown that $U(U + U,\Q(\sqrt{-n}))$ is a double cover of $SO(\langle -2 \rangle + \langle -2n \rangle + U + U)$; in the case $n = 1$ this was already remarked by Paranjape.
+We have just shown that $U(\H + \H,\Q(\sqrt{-n}))$ is a double cover of $SO(\langle -2 \rangle + \langle -2n \rangle + \H + \H)$; in the case $n = 1$ this was already remarked by Paranjape.
 More generally, let $P$ be a Hodge structure of type $(4,4)$ with an action of an order $\O = \O_K$ in an imaginary quadratic field.
 We may then view $P$ as an Hermitian module $P'$ of rank $4$, which is determined by its signature (necessarily $(2,2)$) and its discriminant up to norms from $K$.

-If the discriminant is a square, then as above we have the exceptional isogeny $SU(P',\O/\Z)/\pm 1 \to SO(M_n)$, where $M_n \cong \langle -2 \rangle + \langle -2n \rangle + U + U $.
+If the discriminant is a square, then as above we have the exceptional isogeny $SU(P',\O/\Z)/\pm 1 \to SO(M_n)$, where $M_n \cong \langle -2 \rangle + \langle -2n \rangle + \H + \H $.
 If it is not, then as in \cite[2.13]{garrett} we do not have an isogeny defined over $\Q$ to the special orthogonal group of any lattice; the analogue of Paranjape's map $t$ still has all eigenvalues equal up to sign and square equal to the discriminant, but that now means that the eigenspaces are not defined over $\Q$.

 Suppose that there is a curve $C$ for which the Hodge structure on $H^1(C)$ admits $P$ as a quotient.
-We might then expect that $C^2$ admits a correspondence to a K3 surface whose transcendental lattice is isomorphic to $L$ after tensoring with $\Q$.
+We might then expect that $C^2$ admits a correspondence to a K3 surface whose transcendental lattice is isometric to $L$ after tensoring with $\Q$.
 Thus, in order to determine the limitations of this construction, we would like to know which lattices of rank $6$ arise from the exceptional automorphism in this way.

 Our starting point is the following observation.
 Let $S$ be a K3 surface.
 Define the projective variety $Q(S) = Q(T(S)) \subset \P^n(\Q)$, where $n = 21-\rho$, by the vanishing of the discriminant quadratic form.
 The relation of the transcendental lattices of isogenous K3 surfaces is well understood.
-Before giving the result, we introduce some notation for lattices.
+Before giving the result, we introduce an important lattice.